 Cameron was a true revolutionary who never strayed from his goal to make the world a better place.
 He was especially renowned for tackling a challenge or pursuing a path simply because someone was heard to say it couldn’t be done.
 Cameron made it his life’s work to create the biggest positive impact in the lives of as many people as possible.

 We are proud to have begun this revolution with Cam at our side, and we will continue this adventure and his legacy work until we truly change the world for the better.

-If you’ve seen any of our posts, workshop resources, presentation slides, and comments on our pages, you’ll notice squirrels are often featured.
-We’re pretty passionate and excited by the work we do.
-We love to talk and share ideas and whenever we do, we are always coming up with new ideas we want to explore.
-We are easily excited and distracted by great tangential ideas, and we want to follow them all.
-If you’ve seen the Pixar film UP, you’ll know the talking dog Dug, who stops what he is doing whenever he sees a squirrel to chase after it.
+If you’ve seen our posts, workshop resources, presentations, and comments on our pages, you’ll notice they often feature squirrels.
+We’re pretty passionate and excited by the work we do, and we love to talk and share ideas.
+We are easily excited and distracted by great tangential ideas, and we want to explore them all.
+If you’re not sure what we’re talking about, check out the Pixar film UP, and watch the talking dogs stop whatever they are doing whenever they scent a squirrel.
 That’s us.
 Squirrel chasers!

 We love chasing squirrels, and we welcome diverse and tangential conversations!